 - 1. Applicability.
 Site Plan Review is required for any development project proposed under this Section 9.4.
-An application for Site Plan Review shall be reviewed by the Permitting Authority for consistency with the purpose and intent of Sections 9.4.4 through 9.4.6 and Sections 9.4.8 through 9.4.10. - 2.
-Permitting Authority.
-The Planning Board is the Permitting Authority for Site Plan Review under this Section 9.4. - 3.
+An application for Site Plan Review shall be submitted to the Planning Board for Review under Section 12.6 Site Plan Review - 2.
 Procedure and Submission Requirements.
-The requirements of Section 12.6.3 Procedure through Section 12.6.12 Appeal shall apply with the addition of the Site Plan Approval requirements below. - 4.
+The requirements of Section 12.6.3 Procedure through Section 12.6.12 Appeal shall apply with the addition of the Site Plan Approval requirements below. - 3.
+Review Requirements.
+The application and plans shall be reviewed by the Permitting Authority for consistency with the purpose and intent of Sections 9.4.4 through 9.4.6 and Sections 9.4.8 through 9.4.10 and Section 6.3 Preformance Statndards for Special Permits and Site Plan Review. - 4.
 Design Review Committee.
-The Planning Board shall create a Design Review Committee (DRC) of three members: one member of the Planning Board and two design professionals appointed by a majority of the Planning Board members. - a.
+The Planning Board shall appoint a Design Review Committee (DRC) of three members: one member of the Planning Board and two design professionals appointed by a majority of the Planning Board members. - a.
 Members shall be appointed annually. - b.
 Members may be reappointed, but no member shall serve more than five consecutive terms. - c.
 The Planning Board may remove a member who misses more than 50% of the meetings in a single year or who otherwise fails to participate in the duties of the DRC. - d.
-The DRC shall provide a written advisory opinion to the Planning Board as to whether the application is consistent with Section 9.4.8 General

-Development Standards and Section 9.4.9.
+The DRC shall provide a written advisory opinion to the Planning Board as to whether the application is consistent with Section 9.4.8 General Development Standards and Section 9.4.9.
 Design Guidelines.
-Such option shall be filed within 35 days of the receipt of the application by the DRC.
-If the DRC fails to provide such written opinion within 35 days, the Planning Board shall assume that the DRC has no objection to the application and shall proceed with the Site Plan Review process. - 5.
-Design Review Process.
+Such opinion shall be filed within 35 days of the receipt of the application by the DRC.
+If the DRC fails to provide such written opinion within 35 days, the Planning Board shall assume that the DRC has no objection to the application and shall proceed with the Site Plan Review process.

+- 5. Design Review Process.
 The following process shall be followed by all projects subject to site plan review within the CHOD. - a.
-The Applicant shall provide the following additional information as part of the materials required under Section 12.6.4 Site Plan Requirements: - i.
-Statement of design intent.
+The Applicant shall provide the following additional information as part of the materials required under Section 12.6.4 Site Plan Requirements: - Statement of design intent.
 Written narrative describing how the design of the proposed development incorporates the design guidelines in Section 9.4.9 Design Guidelines.
 The narrative shall include the current use of the site and its condition, the proposed use of the site, and the name of the architect or designer.
-The narrative shall address the overall design concept; the relationship of the proposed design to the context of the surrounding District (including the architectural form and character, the natural environment, patterns of vehicular and pedestrian access and circulation); the proposed development's contribution to an inviting and safe public realm (including

-- lighting, landscape, signage, and ground-level pedestrian experience); and the contribution of the architectural design to the District (including the contribution of building form and composition, façade form and composition and articulation, and materials, color, and lighting). - ii.
+The narrative shall address the overall design concept; the relationship of the proposed design to the context of the surrounding District (including the architectural form and character, the natural environment, patterns of vehicular and pedestrian access and circulation); the proposed development's contribution to an inviting and safe public realm (including lighting, landscape, signage, and ground-level pedestrian experience); and the contribution of the architectural design to the District (including the contribution of building form and composition, façade form and composition and articulation, and materials, color, and lighting). - ii.
 Site plans, elevations, wall section(s), and three-dimensional views of the proposed site.
 For a project on a site with a grade change of 10% or more, a site section showing the relationship of the building(s) to existing buildings abutting the site shall be required.
 The relevant design elements specified in Section 9.4.9 shall be identified in these documents. - iii.
 Palette with samples of materials, proposed color scheme, and cut sheets of lighting fixtures and other architectural elements. - 6.
 Site Plan Approval.
-Site Plan approval for uses listed in Section 9.4.4 Permitted Uses shall be granted upon determination by the Site Plan Review Authority that the following conditions have been satisfied.
-The Site Plan Review Authority may impose reasonable conditions, at the expense of the applicant, to ensure that these conditions have been satisfied.
-The Site Plan Review Authority may impose reasonable conditions, at the expense of the applicant, to ensure compliance with Section 12.6 and Section 9.4 of the Zoning By-Laws.
+Site Plan approval for uses listed in Section 9.4.4